How Whole Body Vibration helps with Anti Aging

 As we age traumas and various other injuries can leave cellular memories in your brain or body tissue that impede normal body movement or function, even after they’re healed.
 Using Whole Body Vibration exercise allows your body and brain to rapidly de-imprint these old cell traumas, re-imprinting with positive, healthy information.
 This allows for better and more efficient rehabilitation of injuries from sports or surgery than traditional methods of therapy.

 The secret health benefits for seniors to feel better and live longer is exercise and studies have shown that a mere 10 minutes of training on a Whole Body Vibration platform is equal to a one hour work out with weights in a gym or fitness center.
-And since it’s accomplished with little amount of stress to your joints, tendons and ligaments, it can be a very good therapy regimen if you’ve suffered injuries, if you’re elderly, or have disease conditions such as arthritis, fibromyalgia or multiple sclerosis, which would normally limit your fitness program.
+And since it’s accomplished with a little amount of stress to your joints, tendons, and ligaments, it can be a very good therapy regimen if you’ve suffered injuries, if you’re elderly, or have disease conditions such as arthritis, fibromyalgia or multiple sclerosis, which would normally limit your fitness program.

 Since Whole Body Vibration can be used safely and effectively as a standalone therapy.
-The benefits of whole body vibration training as a compliment to existing exercise regimes, it’s easy to see how seniors’ health and wellness can benefit and they can improve their quality of life by finding help with the following…
+The benefits of whole-body vibration training as a compliment to existing exercise regimes, it’s easy to see how seniors’ health and wellness can benefit and they can improve their quality of life by finding help with the following…

 * ARTHRITIS RELIEF – Tufts University recently completed a strength training program with seniors and knee arthritis.
 The results showed that strength training for seniors decreased pain by 43%, increased muscle strength, health, general physical performance and improved symptoms of the disease and decreased disability.
 In the study resistance training for seniors was just as effective (if not more effective) than medications for easing pain.
 Similar effects of resistance training have been seen in seniors with rheumatoid arthritis.